 Phone: 313-576-1000 x65742

 The hospital-based optometry residency at John D. Dingell VAMC Health Care System

-post-doctorate clinical experiences resulting in advanced competency in the evaluation,
+will provide post-doctorate clinical experiences resulting in advanced competency

 Residency Supervisor: Phillip Elston, O.D.